Skip to content

 • Build your first agent

-A typed task, a workspace, and a small working reviewer — offline and deterministic, in one sitting.
+A typed task, a workspace, and a small working reviewer.
+Offline and deterministic.

 First Shepherd app